kcjengr/probe_basic/docs_src/source/quick_start.rst

 Important Requirements
 ----------------------

+    - The Deb file install in this doc page is intended for AMD64 pc installs only, do not try to use for arm64/pi installs.
     - Probe Basic is currently designed for 1920x1080 screen sizes only!
     - Probe Basic requires graphics hardware that supports OpenGL 3.2 and OpenGL Shading Language (GLSL) 1.50 or later
     - Probe Basic is tested on xfce4, during install of Debian 12 ISO: